jgbowser/sveltekit-playground/README.md

 This repository is a place to play around and experiment with Svelte/SvelteKit using the PokéAPI.
-On top of playing around with Svelte it is a place to learn and try to implement some common design patterns on the web (infinite scroll, scroll up to reload, etc...).
+On top of playing around with Svelte it is a place to learn and try to implement some common design patterns on the web (infinite scroll, over-scroll up to reload, SSR, etc...).